mube1/rust/README.md

 - Frievalds matrix check via [python](https://github.com/mube1/cryptography_adventures/blob/main/Frievalds_Matrix_check.py)
 - Medium Blog Started [part 1](https://medium.com/@ube10/zk-journey-part-1-my-journey-begins-326d746e0c0b)
 - Reed Solomon fingerprinting
-- In progress on sumcheck protocol ( Hardcoding for brainstorming)
+- In progress on sumcheck protocol ( Hard coded works, did it for brainstorming, trying to make it generic)
 - - Challenges so far
   - - to implement or not to implement my polynomial parser? [?](https://github.com/philippeitis/rustnomial)
   - - Ensuring Fn is a field for defining a finite field for the polynomials?